HamadTria/Projet-de-programmation-CMI/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project revolves around a data set regarding the Quercus tree species.
-A group of researchers collected this data, and our job was to help interpret and visualize it.
+A group of researchers collected this data, our job was to help interpret and visualize it.

 These were our three work axis:
 * Creating a coherent database from the .csv file